cur33/PointsBot/README.md

    username.
 4. Select the "script" radio button.
 5. Provide a brief description.
-6. For the "about url", you can provide a link to this Github repository: https://github.com/cur33/PointsBot
+6. For the "about url", you can provide a link to the Github repository: https://github.com/cur33/PointsBot
 7. Since it is unused, the "redirect uri" can be set to something like: http://www.example.com/unused/redirect/uri
 8. Select "create app".

-Now you should be redirected to a page which contains the credentials you will need; under the name of the bot is the unlabeled `client_id`, and below that with the label "secret" is the `client_secret`.
+You should be redirected to a page which contains the credentials you will need;
+under the name of the bot is the unlabeled `client_id`, and below that with the label "secret" is the `client_secret`.

 If you have already done this in the past, the `client_id` and `client_secret` can be found by navigating to your